splunk/qbec/site/content/reference/qbec-yaml.md

   # change the default namespace for the environment in question by suffixing it with <hyphen><tag-value> (e.g. 'myns-tag')
   namespaceTagSuffix: true

+  # an arbitrary object to define baseline properties
+  baseProperties:
+    foo: base

   environments: # map of environment names to environment objects
     minikube:
       server: https://minikube:8443 # server end point
       defaultNamespace: my-ns # the namespace to use when namespaced object does not define it.